farcasterxyz/hub-monorepo/src/sets/signerSet/README.md

 13. Ensure we are returning errors to caller when appropriate and no-oping when appropriate.
 14. Address TODOs
 15. Double check error messages have good copy
+16. Refactor custodySet to be associated with a block number for future implementation of revoking past custody signers.
+See [comment here](https://github.com/farcasterxyz/hub/pull/36/files?short_path=9d949d6#r922773712) for a rough spec.

 ## Concurrent Edge Case Testing